huntwter/Reality-lens/README.md

 To extend the agent capabilities, modify `app/agents/base.py` to implement new reasoning strategies.
 The standard interface requires an `analyze(input_text: str)` coroutine returning an `AgentResponse` schema.

 ---
+## License

+This project is licensed under Apache 2.0

+---

 *Copyright © 2026 RealityLens.
 All Rights Reserved.*